Back to Silas S. Brown's home page

 When talking to them by telephone in December 2020, I was asked the "can you use the Internet easily" question and I gave a slightly-lengthy "it depends" answer---are there any specific browser and OS requirements we had to meet (a consideration which, for the benefit of the presumed non-technical call-centre operator, I simplified to "our computers are getting old and some websites say we need a new one, so I can't promise every website will fully work" or words to that effect), plus would the site 'play nicely' with my accessibility and other settings?---whereupon she decided to sign us up for getting "devices" just in case.

-In March 2021 a Chrome configuration update additionally blocked access to the major video-streaming and videoconferencing sites (YouTube, Zoom, Skype etc), presumably because each tablet was supplied with a Vodafone data SIM and some users might have been driving up Ipsos's bills by streaming excessive video over that connection---but the block had to apply even on Wi-Fi.
+In March 2021 a Chrome configuration update additionally blocked access to 60+ websites, including the videoconferencing services Zoom and Skype, the UK television channels, a dozen subscription film services, Apple, half a dozen 'livestreaming' sites, well-known video-sharing sites, half a dozen file-sending and storage sites, Facebook Gaming, and a couple of corporate collaboration tools.
+This was presumably because each tablet was supplied with a Vodafone data SIM and some users might have been driving up Ipsos's bills by streaming excessive video over that connection---but the block had to apply even on Wi-Fi.
+Since the block list included sites that were already defunct anyway, I suspect it was an exercise in "what 'problem' sites can we think of" rather than being based on actual traffic data.

 - Another configuration update later in March apparently prevented Chrome from visiting a website on an alternate port number, making it harder to use local test servers running on our Raspberry Pi.

-- We could however create alternate domains (including wildcard domains) by running an nginx proxy on any port, adding this to the Wi-Fi connection settings on the tablet, and adding appropriate connection rules for custom domains.
+- We could however create alternate domains (including wildcard domains) by running an nginx proxy on any port, adding this to the Wi-Fi connection settings on the tablet, and adding appropriate connection rules for custom domains in the nginx configuration.
 That could be used to circumvent the block on alternate port numbers, by assigning custom domains to them instead.

 The Kiosk mode also prevented us from interacting with the software update process.
 If we turned the tablets fully off when not in use, updates tended not to happen at all (we'd be constantly notified they're pending but were unable to interact with these notifications) so we had to leave them switched on to standby---but this caused the tablets to periodically play sounds when restarting after an update and at other seemingly-random times, and Kiosk prevented us from accessing any setting to disable these sounds.
 This was not a major problem until one of us accidentally left a tablet in the bedroom overnight and it played its sound at five o'clock in the morning on a day when we really needed to have slept well.
 Do not leave these tablets anywhere where you'd be disturbed by occasional loud beeping sounds at any time of day or night.

-Actual completion of their surveys wasn't too difficult, although they have asked some multiple-choice questions to which my natural reaction would be "it depends what you mean by this word and/or it depends on the exact circumstances---I could write a paragraph about it" but that wasn't an option so I had to go for "not sure" (you can see there's a difference between surveys and focus groups).
-Typing large amounts of text on the tablet would of course have been difficult even with the supplied magnetic pen, but if necessary I could arrange for a paragraph to be temporarily placed on a private website so I can copy and paste it into the survey.
+Actual completion of their surveys wasn't too difficult, although they have asked some multiple-choice questions to which my natural reaction would be "it depends what you mean by this word and/or it depends on the exact circumstances---I could write a paragraph about it" but that wasn't an option so I had to go for "not sure" or "don't know" which Ipsos apparently tries to discourage by displaying in grey text reminiscent of a disabled form control (perhaps to balance out the temptation to skip time-consuming questions?); I suppose these surveys are not focus groups.
+Some later surveys did allow free text entry (e.g. what do I think the issues with battery-powered aircraft might be); typing large amounts of text on the tablet would of course have been difficult even with the supplied magnetic pen, but if necessary I could arrange for a paragraph to be temporarily placed on a private website so I can copy and paste it into the survey, and I was also able to make English voice-recognition work on the tablet via a microphone button above the keyboard, although the accuracy of this is variable.
+We don't remember being given all the UK surveys mentioned on Ipsos's "News and Polls" web pages, so it seems they limit participant load by not enrolling everybody in every survey.

 All material © Silas S. Brown unless otherwise stated.